algorithm-archivists/algorithm-archive/chapters/sorting_searching/insertion_sort/insertion_sort.md

 [import:5-6, lang:"python"](code/python/insertion_sort.py)
 {% endmethod %}

-In each iteration the current , j-th, element of A, A[j], is inserted into the correct position in the subarray A[1...j], moving each element that is bigger that A[j] one position to the right, leaving room for A[j].
+In each iteration the current , j-th, element of A, A[j], is inserted into the correct position in the subarray A[1...j], moving each element that is bigger than A[j] one position to the right, leaving room for A[j].

 {% method %}
 {% sample lang="c" %}